jakobkreft/synchi/README.md

 ```

 Root A always holds `.synchi` and the SQLite database, so it must be writable.
+`synchi status` is read-only, and `synchi sync` prints the summary before touching either root.
+During execution, Synchi creates a `.synchi` marker directory on root B to confirm write access.

 Each `synchi sync` run prints the same status summary as `synchi status` before touching either root.
 Synchi then prompts for every category that still has pending work—`Copy A → B`, `Copy B → A`, `Delete on A`, and `Delete on B`.
 Answer `y`/`n` per category, type `dry` to list the pending items before deciding, pass `-y/--yes` to auto-approve all unanswered categories, or use the explicit flags below to pre-decide: